GeoscienceAustralia/ptha/propagation/SWALS/tests/parallel_tests/README.md

     cat outfile.log | grep FAIL | wc -w

-which should return zero if there are no failures.
+which should return `0` if there are no failures.
 The same approach can be applied to `PASS` statements

     cat outfile.log | grep FAIL | wc -w